 WordPress powers over a quarter of the web, which translates to over a quarter of a billion websites.
 If the numbers alone aren’t enough to convince you, there are a plethora of articles that outline the benefits of using WordPress.

 Before installing WordPress, you’ll need to choose a host.
-Hosts vary greatly, so it’s important to take some time to compare the various options available and find the one that best suits your needs (hosting comparison guide here).
+Hosts vary greatly, so it’s important to take some time to compare the various options available and find the one that best suits your needs (you can find a hosting comparison guide here).

 2. Select a Suitable E-Commerce Theme